kap70tomer/BannersApp/README.md

 ### How to use :

-1. download or fork this project to you local directory.
+1.Download or Fork this project to you local directory.

-2.go to the local directory, (unzip if needed).
+2.Command 'cd' to navigate into your local directory, where you saved the files. (unzip if needed).

-3.run Index.html, Should automatically served to your default browser.
+3.Click or 'Run' Index.html file, Should automatically served to your default browser.

 ### U can: